 For further information contact Ruth Bijl, Strategy and Planning Manager, Women, Youth and Children on phone 021 914 717 or email at RBijl@adhb.govt.nz

 We believe in improving mental health outcomes by enhancing the quality of mental health services, and that this can be achieved by integrating care and not just focusing on hospital-based services.
 As such, community and rehabilitation services are important to us.
-Health providers cannot address all mental health needs , so we also have close links with employment and accommodation services as well as capacity and skill development programmes.
-Auckland DHB is implementing a range of improvements to its mental health and addiction services for lesbian, gay, bisexual, transgender or intersex (LGBTI or rainbow) patients after a report identified some barriers to treatment for rainbow communities.
-Tools for staff can be found in our health professionals section.
+Health providers cannot address all mental health needs, so we also have close links with employment and accommodation services as well as capacity and skill development programmes.
+We are implementing a range of improvements to our mental health and addiction services for lesbian, gay, bisexual, transgender or intersex (LGBTI or rainbow) patients after a report identified some barriers to treatment for rainbow communities.

 Auckland DHB is implementing a range of strategies to improve nutrition, increase physical activity and increase breastfeeding rates.
 Underpinning our approach is a focus on building capacity and capability within key settings in order to generate local action and provide channels of influence.
 A key strategy is providing appropriate and accessible training and mentoring to community representatives and health personnel, and ensuring the availability of practical tools and resources.